 Do they still make two sided mattresses?
-The answer is yes; it was commonly thought that a two-sided mattress was a thing of the past.
-Thanks to manufacturers like King Koil, Symbol, Campbell Mattress Company and Englander you can once again discover the benefits attained from the hard to find two sided bed.
-Now that double sided mattresses are back on the market, the people who loved them once again have an alternative to the mass produced one-sided mattress.
+The answer is yes; it is commonly thought that a two-sided mattress was a thing of the past and are virtually impossible to find.
+Thanks to manufacturers like Therapedic®, Symbol, Campbell Mattress Company, King Koil and Englander and several others everyone can once again discover their benefits.
+With the resurgence of double sided mattresses numerous retailers are once again offering them both in store and on their websites to the people who loved them.
+When comparing apples to apples and all else is equal, the flip design is a valued alternative to the mass produced one-sided mattress.

 Simmons Mattress Co. first introduced the one sided No-Flip Design in 2000.
-Simmons claimed that their new mattress was not only an improvement, but was also a more maintenance free mattress compared to its 2-sided predecessors.
+Simmons claimed that their new mattress was not only an improvement on the older designs, but was also a more maintenance free mattress compared to its 2-sided predecessors.
 Not to be out done Spring Air introduced The NeverTurn™ Mattress.
-Many other mattress manufacturers followed their lead with single sided beds and virtually maintenance free ad campaigns such as Sealy and Serta.
+As time went on other mattress builders followed their lead introducing single sided beds with claims of virtually maintenance bed campaigns from the other top producers like Sealy and Serta.

-Nearly all remaining mattress companies followed suit when more government regulation of the industry was introduced.
+Shortly after all the ” Brands” changed over nearly all remaining mattress companies followed suit when new government regulation regarding fire safety was introduced.
 On July 1st, 2007 (CPSC) a safety law was passed requiring all mattress sets built & imported into the United States to comply within a strict performance standard involving fires.
 Before this time mattresses had a top and bottom side that made either surface useable for sleeping on.
-Most 2 sided mattress manufactures warranty guidelines required that the mattress not only be turned but also flipped completely over about 4 times a year.
-(Every three months) This turning and flipping of a mattress promoted more even wear in the sleeping surface of the bed.
+Most 2 sided mattress manufactures warranty guidelines required that the mattress be turned and flipped completely over about 4 times a year.
+(Every three months) The care promoted more even wear in the sleeping surface of the bed and helped to minimize body impressions, a common problem as a result of compressed upholstery that leaves a divot in the mattress top where we sleep nightly.

 In the 1990’s up through 2007 the old mattresses with 2 sides were still a struggle for one person to flip and most people ignored or forgot to follow the warranty directions unknowingly voiding their warranties.
 Unfortunately this neglect causes the layers upon layers of foam and padding to compress.
 Today’s mattresses require just as much or if not more maintenance than ever before.
 It is the industries hope that sales people will recommend monthly flipping and rotation of the mattress when it is applicable, helping to extending mattress life.